claeis/umleditor/docs/README.src.txt

 UML-Editor - The UML/INTERLIS Editor

+License
+The UML-Editor is licensed under the LGPL (Lesser GNU Public License).

 System Configuration
 In order to compile the UML Editor, a JAVA software development kit (JDK) version 1.4.1 or a more recent version must be installed on your system.
 A free version of the JAVA software development kit (JDK) is available at the website http://java.sun.com/j2se/.